 Supported by UN Habitat and CDP, IUC Asia have assisted Can Tho in three series of capacity building workshop in developing Climate Action Plan (CAP).
 The subject of first and second workshop was the Introduction of CAP formulation and Adaptation Planning, respectively.
 The third workshop on Climate Change Mitigation was carried out in 27 May through virtual meeting.
 This was designed to improve practical understanding of city level Green Hous Gases (GHG) emissions inventories and actions.
 And at the end cities are able to take actionable steps in implementing mitigation concepts.

-The first section of workshop described the details of GHG inventories included GHG accounting principles, notation keys, inventory boundary, emission sectors, and reporting requirements.
-The notation keys introduced a disclosure practice which can help cities fulfill these principles.
+The first section of the workshop described the details of GHG inventories included GHG accounting principles, notation keys, inventory boundary, emission sectors, and reporting requirements.
+The notation keys introduced a disclosure practice that can help cities fulfill these principles.
 An inventory boundary identified the GHG, emission sources, geographic area, and time span covered by a GHG inventory.
 The inventory boundary was designed to provide a city with a comprehensive understanding of where emissions are coming from as well as an indication of where it can take action or influence change.
 Measuring GHG emission is important because it can identify emission sources and reduction opportunities.
-An inventory helps to set mitigation target and develop action plans.
+An inventory helps to set a mitigation target and develop action plans.
 By completing a baseline GHG emissions inventory, municipalities have a reference point to track energy and emissions over time.
 Future inventories can be compared against this baseline to measure progress of emissions reduction strategies.

-The last section provided the overview of some practices of mitigation actions varied by specific sectors.
+The last session provided the overview of some practices of mitigation actions varied by specific sectors.
 The participants identified the city’s actions currently being developed included building codes and standards, on-site renewable energy generation, finance and economic Development, recyclables and organics separation from other waste.
 While LED/CFL technology and improvement of bus infrastructure, service and operations were recognized as feature city’s initiatives.